UC-Course-LU/Assignment1/README.md

 Your can now open the notebook *"Lab1_Exercises.ipynb"* and start working on your assignment.

 ## Submission procedure
-The repository must be pushed to the GitHub classroom before **October 3th, at 23:55**.
+The repository must be pushed to the GitHub classroom before **September 30th, at 23:55**.
 The code must run without issues after we create the development container.
 This means that any pip packages that are required to run your notebook must be included in the *"requirements.txt"* file.

 Follow these steps to make sure all pip dependencies are correctly included:
 - Make sure VS Code is running within the development container (see next to last step at *"Installation"*).